-Ninety eight per cent of sites did not meet guideline levels for at least one of the things we tested for.
-Of particular concern are the high levels of nitrogen, phosphorus, E. coli and sediment.
+One hundred percent of sites did not meet guideline levels for at least one of the things we tested for.
+Of particular concern are the high levels of nitrogen, phosphorus and E. coli.

-As in 2016, the Heathcote River catchment did not meet many of the water quality standards and recorded the poorest water quality.
+As in 2018, the Heathcote River catchment did not meet many of the water quality standards and recorded the poorest water quality.
 The Ōtūkaikino River catchment met most water quality standards and recorded the best water quality.